 The smart thing to do here is to pick your type of pizza and then choose the sauce.
 If you want something meat or veggie laden, then maybe tomato is your best bet.
 If you want something with kale and mushrooms, then pesto or a white sauce is an excellent choice.
 If you’re out of sauce, olive oil works well with everything.

 Since you’ve picked your sauce, I’m assuming you already have an idea of your toppings.
 Here are a variety of topping combos you can go with:

 - The Pesto, Mushroom, And Kale.
 Great guess!
 This does have pesto, mushroom, and kale on it.
 It’s great with parmesan, or if you’re vegan, nutritional yeast.

 - The “Every Veggie Imaginable” Za.
-Basically whichever veggies you can find in your fridge.
-I like peppers, broccoli, kale, mushrooms, tomatoes, etc. Top with mozza, or if you’re vegan, non-dairy cheese.
+Whichever veggies you can find in your fridge.
+I like peppers, broccoli, kale, mushrooms, tomatoes, etc. Top with mozzarella, or if you’re vegan, non-dairy cheese.
 This works well with a tomato-based sauce.